Daeer-Projects/Coding-Kata/DataMungingKata/ReadMe.md

 When I have finished the unit tests, then, I can figure out some way of refactoring the components into the core project.

 So, I have finally finished the unit tests.
 Just some summary blocks to clean up and then we can start some refactoring.
 You get the idea with the summary blocks.
 Most are there, but not going to fill in all of them for this exercise.

 ## Kata Questions

-1.
-> To what extent did the design decisions you made when writing the original programs make it easier or harder to factor out common code?
+1. To what extent did the design decisions you made when writing the original programs make it easier or harder to factor out common code?
-2.
-> Was the way you wrote the second program influenced by writing the first?
+2. Was the way you wrote the second program influenced by writing the first?
-3.
-> Is factoring out as much common code as possible always a good thing?
+3. Is factoring out as much common code as possible always a good thing?
 Did the readability of the programs suffer because of this requirement?
 How about the maintainability?

 ### Answers

-1.
-> The common code seemed to fit nicely with the idea of the reader, mapper, notify pattern that I used.
+1. The common code seemed to fit nicely with the idea of the reader, mapper, notify pattern that I used.
 What I am not liking is that the code in the components still looks the same.
-2.
-> Yes, very much so.
+2. Yes, very much so.
 It was almost a copy of the first.
-3.
-> I don't think it is always the best thing to do, as it can make the code very hard to follow.
-In this example, I think I can still do some more factoring out, without making it too unreadable.
+3. I don't think it is always the best thing to do, as it can make the code very hard to follow.
+   1. In this example, I think I can still do some more factoring out, without making it too unreadable.
-> At the stage of writing this, before I do more refactoring, the program is easy to follow.
+   2. At the stage of writing this, before I do more refactoring, the program is easy to follow.
 The template is fairly rigid, so would be easy to add more components.
-> For how I have done, I have left the code in an easily maintainable state.
+   3. For how I have done, I have left the code in an easily maintainable state.
 When I do the refactoring later, then I might screw it up.
 The problem is, the code is a lot to write for a component with the template the way it is.
-> If I can do a little bit more extraction, then the template should be smaller to duplicate.
+   4. If I can do a little bit more extraction, then the template should be smaller to duplicate.

+## Personal Assessment

+From working through the parts and then expanding my exercise into a refactored version of the part three exercise.
+I have found that the solution I have presented seems to be *over engineered!*

+That assessment is based on the code that others have submitted into the kata.

+However, I feel that the code I submitted did the work, and was fully tested, and was expandable for other components to be added.

+Looking at the refactored version, the core project did look daunting, and I have tried to add some documentation to it, as if I was pushing it out for other developers to consume.

+I guess, the fact I have to write the documentation, means the code is a little to hard to read and understand.
+I did try to make it as simple as possible, but when extracting out the mapper and writer code into the core project, it became very *generic*.
+The use of generics in the methods make the actual method look weird, but the consumption of the method in the components didn't look that bad.

+I think the trade off between making the core code look nice and easy to follow would have made the consumption of the method in the components harder to do.

+Another thing I didn't do, was call the *creators*, *factories* as they are factory methods that follow the factory method pattern.